Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 |           5|          4|           38|           10|        52|
 |           6|          4|           37|            6|        47|

-We can use this data to build a simulation that allows us to deconstruct total-time as we change some of the inputs.
-This will allow us to demonstrate the impact of an initiative such as mobile ordering.
-Mobile ordering in theory would allow you to effectively decouple orders and possibly payment from fulfillment.
+We can use this data to build a simulation to deconstruct the total time as we change some inputs.
+Deconstructing the entire time will allow us to demonstrate the impact of an initiative such as mobile ordering.
+Mobile ordering would enable you to decouple orders and payment from fulfillment effectively.
 Be careful not to think about technology first here.
-We just stated that mobile ordering may help you decouple orders and payment from fulfillment.
+Mobile ordering may help you decouple orders and payments from fulfillment.
 Are there other ways to accomplish this goal?
 Additionally, it might help demonstrate the merits of a more effective buffering system or a simplified menu.

 #### analyzing the distributions of wait time components

-Variance between these processes could be a problem depending on your queuing discipline.
-Let's take a look at the distribution of these wait times.
+The variance between these processes could be problematic depending on your queuing discipline.
+First, let's look at the distribution of these wait times.

 ```r